 The Newsroom is the source for media looking for information about UHN or trying to connect with one

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 podcasts and more.

-Toronto, ON (December 2, 2014) – While survival rates of infants with congenital heart disease has climbed to as much as 90 per cent in recent decades – making it one of modern medicine's greatest success stories – the surveillance of these patients in an adult-care setting remains inconsistent, which was the catalyst for the creation of a new website spearheaded at the Peter Munk Cardiac Centre.
+Toronto (Dec.
+2, 2014) – While survival rates of infants with congenital heart disease has climbed to as much as 90 per cent in recent decades – making it one of modern medicine's greatest success stories – the surveillance of these patients in an adult-care setting remains inconsistent, which was the catalyst for the creation of a new website spearheaded at the Peter Munk Cardiac Centre.

 "Many congenital heart disease patients have lapses in care particularly once they enter adulthood," says Dr. Adrienne Kovacs, Clinical Psychologist, Peter Munk Cardiac Centre, who oversaw the website initiative.
 "Research shows that they are more likely to require a new diagnosis, or need urgent testing to make sure they are on the right medication or have the correct procedures.
 Through this website, these adult patients can access information that will guide them to ensure they receive optimal care while maintaining regular medical visits," she says.

 The website called iheartchange.org enables patients, family and healthcare providers to log in and get information through videos, images and downloads.
 From information about transferring from pediatric to adult care, to coping skills and medical facts, the website also offers them the ability to learn about members of their Adult Congenital Heart Disease care team.